Intermesh/groupoffice-docs/using/files.rst

 Files
 =====

+Managing and editing documents is one of the core functions of Group-Office.
+Document management is integrated across all modules such as contact management, projects, email, and of course the files module.
+Collaborating on documents in the browser using :ref:`Collabora Online <collabora_online>`, :ref:`Microsoft Office Online <officeonline>` or :ref:`Only Office <onlyoffice>` is an essential feature in the daily workflow of Group-Office users.
+Create or edit files directly in Group-Office and collaborate with your colleagues on spreadsheets or text documents.

+Group-Office stands out by combining powerful document management, seamless module integration, and secure real-time collaboration in one unified platform.

 In the "Files" tab you can manage your personal files and share folders with other users.
 The files module is integrated in most other modules as well.
 So you can add files to Contacts, Projects, Tasks, Appointments etc.